 What is Bitcoin Mining?

-When you send bitcoin, your transaction does not confirm itself.
-Miners gather pending transactions, verify they follow the protocol rules, and bundle them into a new block that gets permanently added to the blockchain.
-In return, miners earn freshly created bitcoin plus the fees attached to the transactions they include.
+Bitcoin mining is how new transactions get added to the blockchain.
+Miners gather pending transactions, verify they follow the protocol rules, and bundle them into a new block.
+In return, they earn freshly created bitcoin plus the fees attached to the transactions they include.

 Thousands of independent miners around the world compete to build each block.
 No single company or government controls who can mine.
 You can start mining with the right hardware, and no one needs to approve your participation.